Last updated

 Add global table styles

-1. Ensure the @theme/styles.css file has a :root selector.
-Add one if not.
+1. Ensuring your @theme/styles.css file has a :root selector.

-3. (Optional) Use the table's HTML tags as selectors to style elements not covered by CSS variables.
+3. (Optional) Using HTML table selectors for elements not covered by CSS variables.

-The following example adds global table styles that change with the color mode:
+This example adds global table styles with color mode variants:

 @theme/styles.css